buk7456/Arduino-LoRa-RC-transmitter-and-reciever/mixer.md

 1. Ch1 = -100%Ail{-25%Diff} + -50%SwC{-50offset}
 2. Ch8 =  100%Ail{ 25%Diff} + -50%SwC{-50offset}
 ```
+If desired, the flaperon deployment can be slowed with the 'Slow' function in Inputs screen, specifying
+SwC as the source.
+When this is done, it is neccessary to manually edit the mix to use SwC* instead.

 #### Crow braking
 Left ail servo in Ch1, Right Ail servo in Ch8, left flap servo in Ch5, right flap servo in Ch6.